noted-eip/notes-service/README.md

 make update-submodules
 ```

-You can then build and it's dependancies with :
+You can then build the project by running the following command :

 ```
 make re